rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 Anyone skeptical of the benefits of immutability should go watch Rich Hickey's talks like [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy).
 Yet these advantages are irrelevant if they don't perform well enough.
 So we have a challenge: we know that persistent Clojure structures will lose a micro benchmark comparison to mutable counterparts, but can we balance that with macro optimizations made possible with immutability?
 The answer is _yes_, with the techniques below working for Clara and probably for many other projects.

 ## Optimizing Clojure Code
 Optimizations should have an objective.
 My objective with Clara was to make performance at least competitive with latest version of Drools, which may be used to solve similar problems.
-Clara's basis in Clojure offers a number of advantages and need to make sure performance isn't a barrier.
+Clara's basis in Clojure offers a number of advantages, but we need to make sure performance isn't a barrier.
 So I created the [clara-benchmark](https://github.com/rbrush/clara-benchmark) project, using [Criterium](https://github.com/hugoduncan/criterium) to benchmark a number of flows in both Clara and Drools.
 Some findings:

 ### It's All About the Algorithms
 The first run of profiling didn't look good.
 Clara was almost ten times slower than Drools for some cases.
 But it turns out the bulk of this cost had nothing to do with Clojure -- my variation of the Rete algorithm was inefficient, indexing facts for join operations that could never occur due to the nature of the rules.
 In short, my algorithm sucked.